 By Andrew Osmond.

 There are some anime whose best advert is their pedigree.
-Tatami Galaxy is a series by Masayuki Yuasa, the director of the extraordinary anime Ping Pong (already available from Anime Limited.)
+Tatami Galaxy is a series by Masayuki Yuasa, the director of the extraordinary anime Ping Pong.
 It’s based on a novel by Tomihiko Morimi, whose delightful The Eccentric Family has inspired one anime series and will receive a sequel soon.
 Additionally, Tatami Galaxy has a brashly bravura title song by the alt-rock band Asian Kung-Fu Generation, who also created the opening song for Erased and (probably!) the best Fullmetal Alchemist title song – “Rewrite,” on the last episodes of the original series.

 It’s harder to explain what Tatami Galaxy itself is.
 It’s a show that prompts the reaction “What the heck is this?” from viewers, before gracefully revealing its shape over eleven episodes.
 It’s a comedy of college life which could be called “absurdist” except that might suggest something cold and detached.
 Actually one of Tatami Galaxy’s best assets is its increasingly loveable band of characters.
 Our hero is a nameless student who has endless foolish, sometimes surreal adventures while striving for the perfect college life.
 Like the series, his life seems shapeless and meaningless at first, before resolving into an exquisite pattern.